• HOME

 • Transfer the wings to a medium bowl and air fry the next batch of chicken wings.

-• Whisk together melted butter, hot sauce and worcestershire sauce.
+• Whisk together melted 2 tablespoon butter, ¼ cup Franks hot sauce and 1 teaspoon worcestershire sauce.

 • Coat the chicken wings thoroughly with the sauce.